 When creating flops always make sure your flops are as wide as your main rectangle.
 Usually, when I create those in my Bullet Journal, I make them two squared wide – it’s a good size for header and it’s easy to make sure all elements are the same size.

-Start from creating two rectangles, one under another and I like having the upper one a bit longer than the bottom one.
+Start by creating two rectangles, one under another, and I like having the upper one a bit longer than the bottom one.

 Then create flops as we did before.
-One on the left side of a bigger rectangle and one of the right side of a smaller one.
+One on the left side of a bigger rectangle and one on the right side of a smaller one.

 It had to be in pencil first because only lines that are in a space between the banners should be visible.
 So use a pen over those and erase the pencil.

 This is probably the most difficult one, but again, it’s all based on basic fold drawings, so by now, you should be a total pro in it.

 Start from two big rectangles; these are your big frontal words.